thammuio/doc-genius-ai/README.md

-# Chatbot for Cloudera Documentation
+# DocGenius AI - Generative AI Chatbot for your Documents

 ## Building your custom knowledge base